ICHydro/Riverlabs/docs/user-manual/quick-start/quick-start.md

 **Before Programming:**

 !!! danger "Disconnect Sensor First - CRITICAL"
-    **For Wari Ultrasonic models:** Disconnect the Maxbotix sensor (white connector) from the logger before programming.
+    **For Wari Ultrasonic models:** Disconnect the Maxbotix sensor (three pin connector) from the logger before programming.
 The sensor and FTDI cable use the same serial port, causing interference that prevents successful code upload.
 Reconnect the sensor after programming is complete.

 **Clock Setting Steps:**